 Set up a log event alert action

-Here are the steps for setting up a custom log event alert action after building a query.
+Here are the steps for setting up a custom log event alert action after building a search.

 To review token usage, see Use tokens in email notifications in this manual.